History of the Labour Party (UK): Local Labour reforms in the inter-war period

-Female Labour members played an active role in the policy-making of local labour councils, and the extension of accepted (or expected) municipal responsibility brought politics into areas to which women were the acknowledged experts.
-As recalled by Hannah Mitchell, when she sat on relief committees she "knew just how much food could be bought out of the allowance, knew the cost of children's clothes and footwear, could tell at a glance if an applicant was in ill health."
-Through first-hand knowledge of such issues, women contributed to the implementation of reforms which benefited their constituents, such as the building of wash houses, maternity centres, health clinics, playgrounds, and parks.
-These reforms not only extended Labour's appeal, but also provided women with "a distinctive place within Labour and municipal politics."

 Wales

 The Labour Party also enjoyed a strong following in Wales, where in the 1935 general election it won 8 out of 35 seats.
 In regards to social legislation (including health, housing, and education), the Labour-controlled authorities were both progressive in outlook and generous in spending.
-This meant that, despite extreme poverty, South Wales (where Labour was strong), had better outcomes in health, housing, and education than other parts of Wales, and this despite the poverty of the councils themselves.
+This meant that South Wales (where Labour was strong) had better outcomes in health, housing, and education than other parts of Wales, and this despite the poverty of the councils themselves.
 For instance, Glamorgan, Carmarthenshire, and parts of Monmouthshire provided free school meals, while provision of this kind was exceptional in most of North Wales, Wrexham being an exception.
 A move towards expanding secondary school places to be filled on merit was also far more evident in authorities controlled by the Labour Party.
 In the most industrialised parts of Wales, Labour-dominated councils successfully tried not only to increase the number of secondary-school places (even during the years of the Great depression), but also worked towards providing these places free, and therefore on merit, instead of on ability to pay.
 By 1932, over 60% of places were free, a far higher figure than in England.
 In Rhondda, the dominant Labour council introduced progressive measures such as free milk for children from poor households which helped to counteract some of the worst effects of the Great Depression, while in Swansea, a government grant was obtained to finance a number of civic building projects, the means test was exercised relatively humanely and a nursery school was opened.